mak001/silverstripe-categorization/README.md

 ### Templating
 Take a page type `NameSpace/CategoryPage` that extends `Page` with the url segment of `page`.
-When visiting `example.com/page/Categories` the templates that could be used are
+When visiting `example.com/page/Categories` the templates that can be used are
 ```php
 [
     "NameSpace/CategoryPage_Categories",